sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 > NOTE: The default branch (`HEAD`) is always indexed.

-> NOTE: All revisions specified in version contexts are also indexed.
+> NOTE: All revisions specified in search scopes are also indexed.

 ---